restfulapi/api-strategy/README.md

 #### Support Conditional Requests and Caching

-It is recommended that RESTful APIs support conditional requests and caching by including an ETag header within every response to a GET request.
+It is recommended that HTTP APIs support conditional requests and caching by including an ETag header within every response to a GET request.
 ETags should be used to provide an opaque cache validator using an MD5 or SHA1 hash of the bytes within a representation.

 When a representation includes an optimistic lock token (e.g., often labeled as a resource 'version'), this can be used to augment the current optimistic lock verification.
 That is, since an ETag value will be constructed using the representation that includes the optimistic lock token, clients may use conditional GET requests to support optimistic locking.